Duxford Aerodrome: IWM, American Air Museum and other employments

-Imperial War Museum Duxford, and the American Air Museum.
+Imperial War Museum Duxford, including the American Air Museum.
 It also houses The Fighter Collection and the Historic Aircraft Collection, two private operators of airworthy vintage military aircraft.

 The Imperial War Museum had been looking for a suitable site for the storage, restoration and eventual display of exhibits too large for its headquarters in London and obtained permission to use the airfield for this purpose.
 Cambridgeshire County Council joined with the IWM and the Duxford Aviation Society and in 1977 bought the runway to give the abandoned airfield a new lease of life.
 Also in 1977 the main runway was shortened from 6000 ft by about 1200 ft due to the construction of the M11 motorway, which passes along the eastern side of the airfield.
 The final aircraft to land at Duxford before the runway was shortened was Concorde test aircraft G-AXDN, now on display in the Airspace hangar.

 In October 2008, an agreement was reached between Cambridgeshire County Council and the IWM, under which the runways and 146 acre of surrounding grassland would be sold to the museum for approximately £1.6 million.

 The site is home to Historic Flying Limited (Also known as The Aircraft Restoration Company).